Anay-Joshi26/axlebot-discord-bot/README.md

 ./start.sh
 ```

-To stop the bot and all its services run:
+To stop the bot and all its services run you can either simply press `CTRL+C` or run:

 ```bash
 ./stop.sh